webmakaka/sysadm.ru/website/01-docs/01-linux/05-virtual/01-virtualbox/03-network/03-centos-dev-vboxnetctl-no-such-file-or-directory copy.md

 ---
 layout: page
 title: Centos 7 VBoxManage hostonlyif create - /dev/vboxnetctl No such file or directory
+description: Centos 7 VBoxManage hostonlyif create - /dev/vboxnetctl No such file or directory
+keywords: Centos 7 VBoxManage hostonlyif create - /dev/vboxnetctl No such file or directory
 permalink: /linux/virtual/virtualbox/network/centos-dev-vboxnetctl-no-such-file-or-directory/
 ---

 # Oracle linux 7 (тоже что и Centos 7): VBoxManage hostonlyif create - /dev/vboxnetctl No such file or directory

 Делаю: 15.02.2018

     # VBoxManage -v
     5.2.6r120293